-When your blood glucose is low, the amount of energy flowing through your system is depleted.
+When your blood glucose is low, indicative of reaching the optimal blood sugar level for fat burning, the amount of energy flowing through your system is depleted.
 Thus, you will begin to tap into your body fat stores for fuel once your glucose lowers.
 However, there is no single glucose value that aligns with fat burning for everyone.
 The key is to reduce your glucose before you eat and continue to chase a lower average pre-meal value.

 In our Data-Driven Fasting Challenges, we guide people to identify their initial pre-meal blood glucose ‘trigger’ (i.e., Your Personalised Trigger) based on the average pre-meal glucose over three days of baselining training.
 From there, your goal is to wait until their glucose returns below their personalised trigger before eating.

 When your blood glucose reaches Your Personal Trigger, you have used up the excess energy buzzing throughout your system.
 However, when your glucose gets below your trigger, you start to tap into your stored energy, including your unwanted body fat.

 You don’t have to wait a ridiculous amount of time to eat again, as many do with extended fasting, alternate-day fasting, OMAD, or other popular fasting trends.
 Unfortunately, these approaches can lead to very low blood glucose levels that align with extreme hunger and rebound bingeing on less-optimal food choices when they allow themselves to eat again.